EVerest/EVerest/docs/general/03_quick_start_guide.rst

 configure everything via code or config files, there is a nice helper: The admin panel.

-It gives you a nice overview of modules and connections between them.
-In a nice diagram, you can see and understand the simulation with all interfaces, configs, data flows and so on.
+It gives you an overview of modules and connections between them.
+In a diagram, you can see and understand the simulation with all interfaces, configs, data flows and so on.